msavdert/patroni-the-hard-way/docs/03-compute-resources.md

 done < machines.txt
 ```

 At this point, hostnames can be used when connecting to machines from your `jumpbox` machine, or any of the three machines in the Patroni cluster.
-Instead of using IP addresses you can now connect to machines using a hostname such as `node-0`, `node-1`, or `node-2`.
+Instead of using IP addresses you can now connect to machines using a hostname such as `haproxy`, `node-0`, `node-1`, or `node-2`.

 Next: [Setting up the Distributed Configuration Store (etcd)](04-setting-up-dcs.md)